Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

-As a planet is growing and carving a deep gap, it is transitioning from type I to type II migration.
-In figure \ref{migrationmaps_a4}, we show the migration maps for $h = 0.05$ and $\alpha = 10^{-4}$ for the fiducial, enhanced and reduced by 10 planetary gas accretion rates.
-If the planet accretes slowly, a gap is opened at a smaller mass than when the planet accretes fast for these disc parameters (see section \ref{section_gapopeningmass}).
-The mass at which the planet will switch from type I to type II migration (depicted by the gray area in figures \ref{migrationmaps}, \ref{migrationmapsh3} and \ref{migrationmaps_a4}) is therefore dependent on the planetary accretion rate, assuming that the second potential planet in the system accretes at the same rate and would thus have the same gap opening mass.
-At these disc parameters, the difference in gap opening mass does not have an impact on the capture in resonance: the region of outward migration is small and does not overlap with resonances for planets more massive than $15 \; M_\oplus$.

-The dynamics of multiple planetary systems can be highly impacted by planetary gas accretion, via the influence on the migration type and on the potential trapping in resonance.
+As a planet grows and carves a deep gap, it is transitioning from type I to type II migration.
+In Fig. \ref{migrationmaps_a4}, we show the migration maps for $h = 0.05$ and $\alpha = 10^{-4}$ for the fiducial, the enhanced, and the reduced by 10 rates for planetary gas accretion.
+If the planet accretes slowly, a gap is opened at a smaller mass than when the planet accretes quickly for these disc parameters (see Sect. \ref{section_gapopeningmass}).
+The mass at which the planet is expected switch from type I to type II migration (depicted by the gray area in Figs. \ref{migrationmaps}, \ref{migrationmapsh3}, and \ref{migrationmaps_a4}) is, therefore, dependent on the planetary accretion rate, assuming that the second potential planet in the system accretes at the same rate and would thus have the same gap-opening mass.
+At these disc parameters, the difference in gap-opening mass does not have an impact on the capture in resonance: the region of outward migration is small and does not overlap with resonances for planets more massive than $15 \; M_\oplus$.
+The dynamics of multiple planetary systems can be highly impacted by planetary gas accretion via the influence on the migration type and on the potential trapping in resonance.